worldwidee/smart_app/README.md

 TextStyle is hard to write again again in Text widget.
 You will be able to access these features easily from anywhere in the application.
 - Page management
-- Responsive textstyle(Especially for desktop apps)
+- Responsive textstyle(Mobile)
-- Dark/Light mode colors
+- Manage appearances of your application
 - Internet connection checker
 - Spesific settings
 - Language supported words/sentences